I in January 2009 on my blog I started the slow process of documenting a band sampler which I call For the Love of Stitching.

-There are a considerable number of ideas, colour schemes and patterns recorded on the sampler along side quotes and autobiographical story fragments.
-I call it a freeform sampler because the process is freeform.
-Each section of the sampler is stitched with not much planning.
+There are a considerable number of ideas, colour schemes and patterns recorded on my band sampler, along side quotes and autobiographical story fragments.
+I call it a freeform band sampler, or a story roll.

-The For Love of Stitching Band Sampler is 15 cm (6 inches) wide.
+The For Love of Stitching is 15 cm (6 inches) wide.
 It consists of different strips of fabric that are stitched together to form one long strip of needlework.

 Many people use this method successfully but I found I was not referring to the information stored in the folders.
 I did not reach for them often.
 When stitching I was more inclined simply to repeat what was familiar and not refer to past experiments.
 This meant I forgot them.